 How to buy gold stocks, mutual funds, and ETFs

 To start with a gold stock or fund, you’ll need a brokerage account like eGIA, which you can open with an online broker.
-After funding your account, you’ll be able to choose the gold-related asset you’d like to invest in and place an order on the website.
+After funding your account, you’ll be able to choose the gold-related asset you’d like to invest in and place an order with one of the best gold IRA companies for your investment on the website.

 Note that individual stocks and ETFs are purchased for their share price.
 Mutual funds, on the other hand, have a minimum investment requirement.